py-why/EconML/doc/spec/estimation/dml.rst

             point = est.effect(X, T0=T0, T1=T1)
             lb, ub = est.effect_interval(X, T0=T0, T1=T1, alpha=0.05)

-        - *KernelDMLCateEstimator.* The child class :py:class:`~econml.dml.KernelDMLCateEstimator` performs a variant of the RKHS approach proposed in
+        - *KernelDMLCateEstimator.* The child class :class:`.KernelDMLCateEstimator` performs a variant of the RKHS approach proposed in
           [Nie2017]_.
 It approximates any function in the RKHS by creating random Fourier features.
 Then runs a ElasticNet regularized final model.
 Thus it approximately implements the results of [Nie2017], via the random fourier feature approximate representation of functions in the RKHS.
 Moreover, given that we use Random Fourier Features this class asssumes an RBF kernel.

-    - *_RLearner.* The internal private class :py:class:`~econml._rlearner._RLearner` is a parent of the :py:class:`~econml.dml.DMLCateEstimator`
+    - *_RLearner.* The internal private class :class:`._RLearner` is a parent of the :class:`.DMLCateEstimator`
       and allows the user to specify any way of fitting a final model that takes as input the residual :math:`\tilde{T}`, the features :math:`X` and predicts the residual :math:`\tilde{Y}`.
 Moreover, the nuisance models take as input :math:`X` and :math:`W` and predict :math:`T` and :math:`Y` respectively.
 Since these models take non-standard input variables, one cannot use out-of-the-box scikit-learn estimators as inputs to this class.
 Hence, it is slightly more cumbersome to use, which is the reason why we designated it as private.
-However, if one wants to fit for instance a neural net model for :math:`\theta(X)`, then this class can be used (see the implementation of the :py:class:`~econml.dml.DMLCateEstimator` of how to wrap sklearn estimators and pass them as inputs to the :py:class:`~econml._rlearner._RLearner`.
+However, if one wants to fit for instance a neural net model for :math:`\theta(X)`, then this class can be used (see the implementation of the :class:`.DMLCateEstimator` of how to wrap sklearn estimators and pass them as inputs to the :class:`._RLearner`.
 This private class essentially follows the general arguments and terminology of the RLearner presented in [Nie2017]_, and allows for the full flexibility of the final model estimation that is presented in [Foster2019]_.